b8ff/Microsoft-Account-Generator/README.md

 # Purpose
 This script was made mainly to create accounts to use in videogames and nowhere else.

+The generated accounts can be used in games such as Fortnite, Minecraft Bedrock Edition and other games that have a similar signup system.

 # Main Requirements
 Make sure to use a VPN, Proxy or your phone Hotspot before generating the account. (you can generate max 3 accounts per IP)